Tiger Experience Prospect Camp

 Coaches & Organizers you might meet...

-Riser comes to the Tigers after 10 seasons as head coach at Southeastern Louisiana, where he helped guide the Lions to four NCAA Tournament berths and three Southland Conference titles.
-He was also recently recognized by Baseball America as one of the nation’s top coaches under the age of 40.
+Riser came to the Tigers after 10 seasons as head coach at Southeastern Louisiana, where he helped guide the Lions to four NCAA Tournament berths and three Southland Conference titles.

 Southeastern Louisiana’s success under Riser garnered national recognition, leading to the program’s first at-large bid to the NCAA Tournament (2016), first preseason national ranking (2017) and a Top-25 ranking during the 2018 season.
 Southeastern’s four NCAA appearances since 2014 placed Riser third all-time in Southland history.